HCL-TECH-SOFTWARE/hcl-commerce-helmchart/hcl-commerce-helmchart/stable/hcl-commerce/README.md

     ```
     2. Use `kubectl apply -f pvc.yaml` to create pvc
 1. configure `persistentVolumeClaim` with the PVC name under `searchAppMaster`, `searchAppRepeater` or `nifiApp`

+#### Enable solr parallel indexing with shards
+You can index large catalog data into the search server with parallel preprocessing and distributed indexing by sharding and merging.
+Check the knowledge center for more details on [Parallel preprocessing and distributed indexing](https://help.hcltechsw.com/commerce/9.1.0/search/concepts/csdsearchparallel.html)

+By enabling shardA, shardB and shardC in the helm chart under the searchAppMaster section, multiple search servers will be deployed to achieve parallel indexing.
+Note a `ReadWriteMany` type of persistent volume for searchAppMaster, shardA, shardB and shardC would be required after enabling any of the shards.

 #### Upgrade Commerce from 9.0.x to 9.1+
 In previous helmchart for Commerce 9.0.x.x, the deployment matches the following labels to select pods